wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 - Implement mobile app management in the Internet banking.
 - Customize the enrollment server to allow custom activations.
 - Prepare an API resource server with protected resources.
-- Test that everything works using the command-line tool.

 This is the component view on the infrastructure we are building in this tutorial: